 When Joanne Sanderson sees three happy children on the sofa with sausage dog Milo, she reckons she’s done the right thing.

-For two of the children are her own, and the third joined their foster family a year ago.
+For two of the children are her own.
+The third joined their foster family three years ago and is now in long-term foster care.

 The fact that they get on so well together is testament to the decision Joanne and her husband Jonathan made when they applied to become foster carers with Community Foster Care.

 “We’d been thinking about fostering for a few years.
 When I was at school my best friend’s mum used to foster.
-So does one of our neighbours who’s a single mum.
+So was one of our ex-neighbours who was a single mum at the time.
 We knew there was a desperate need for carers.”

 Having decided that fostering was for them, Joanne and Jonathan took stock for two years.

-Joanne and Jonathan were childhood sweethearts who met at Dowdales School in Dalton-in-Furness where they still live.
+Joanne and Jonathan were childhood sweethearts who met at Dowdales School at Dalton-in-Furness, the town where they still live.

 After leaving school Joanne had a variety of jobs in office administration.
-She was engaged at 16, married at 21 and now has a 14-year-old daughter and nine-year-old son.
+She was engaged at 16, married at 21 and now has a 16-year-old daughter and an 11-year-old son.

 She went back to work part-time after her baby break and studied for an NVQ Level 3 in child care.